index - sex problems -

 erection.

-A man who has learned to become sexually aroused by
+A man who's learned to become sexually aroused by

 what goes on in his head may have a hard time getting aroused by the touch of

-his partner in later life - he may simply have lost touch with his body and his ability to be
+his partner - he may simply have lost touch with his body and his ability to be

 physically aroused.